Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 Otherwise, a malicious sequencer could include invalid transactions "for free", causing the rollup to do a bunch of wasted computation.

-We address these issues by splitting transasction validation into two categories.
+We address these issues by splitting transaction validation into two categories.
 Stateless validation (i.e. signature checks) happens first, and transactions which fail stateless validation are invalid _forever_.
 If a sequencer includes a transaction which is statelessly invalid, then we know he's malicious.
 After a transaction has passed stateless validation, we proceed to make some stateful checks (i.e. checking that